 Immediate Patch Checklist

-• Check whether the LiteSpeed User-End cPanel Plugin remains installed: if it remains present, remove/disable the user-end plugin and disable auto-install until LiteSpeed confirms a patched version.
+- Check whether the LiteSpeed User-End cPanel Plugin remains installed: if it remains present below cPanel User-End Plugin v2.4.8, remove/disable it or update the bundled WHM plugin to v5.3.2.1.

-• Do not confuse plugin layers: LiteSpeed Web Server, the WHM LiteSpeed plugin, the user-end cPanel plugin, and the WordPress LSCache plugin are different pieces.
+- Do not confuse plugin layers: LiteSpeed Web Server, the WHM LiteSpeed plugin, the user-end cPanel plugin, and the WordPress LSCache plugin are different pieces.
+Patch the hosting-control-panel component named in the advisory.

 Safe Admin Commands